qcri-social/AIDR/Installation-Instructions.md

 # Requirements

-## Software to install before installing AIDR

-Before installing AIDR, you must have the following installed in your system:
+Before installing AIDR, you must have the following **installed** in your system:

 * Java (we have tested with v1.7) -- http://www.oracle.com/technetwork/java/javaee/downloads/
 * Apache Maven -- http://maven.apache.org/

-The development environment used by the AIDR team is Ubuntu 12.

-## Software to install and run before installing AIDR

 Before installing AIDR, you must have the following **installed and running** in your system: